Skip to Content

 Use gravity to drop out the creases

-There is not a lot more annoying than carefully picking out your outfit and realizing that you look like you need a good iron!
+There is not a lot more annoying than carefully picking out your outfit and realising that you look like you need a good iron!
 Keeping clothes wrinkle-free when they’ve been packed into a suitcase is quite a challenge.

-To get rid of the worst of the wrinkles I like to have a shower and then hang the clothes in the bathroom.
+To get rid of the worst of the wrinkles I like to have a hot shower and then hang the clothes in the bathroom.

 This can be tricky if the coat hangers in your closet are attached to the closet but generally speaking it’s usually quite easy to take out a coat hanger and hang your clothes on the inside of the bathroom door.

-If you are worried about wrinkles in your clothes it may be worth buying something like this: Wrinkle Releaser Plus.
+If you are worried about wrinkles in your clothes it may be worth buying something like this:

 Is It Worth Paying For Laundry on a Norwegian Cruise?

-Make sure you take advantage of any discounts offered to you through the latitudes program.
+Make sure you take advantage of any discounts offered to you through the Latitudes program.

-If you are only wanting to wash a few t-shirts, maybe some gym clothes, socks, etc I’d strongly recommend that you do your own laundry in the cabin sink.
+If you are only wanting to wash a few T-shirts, maybe some gym clothes, socks, etc I’d strongly recommend that you do your own laundry in the cabin sink.
 It’s cheap and easy!

 Free Insiders Cruise Line Guide